phschon/ultrabot/README.md

 ## Notes

-* the swag function is not included in this repository, in order to get the bot running, remove the entries in line 7, 13 and 16 in ultrabot.py
+* The swag function is not included in this repository.
+In order to get the bot running, remove the entries in line 7, 13 and 16 in ultrabot.py
-* template.py contains the base code for creating new functionalities, adapt line 8, 12, 35 and the execute function for the individual purpose
+* template.py contains the base code for creating new functionalities.
+Adapt line 8, 12, 35 and the execute function for the individual purpose
-* in order to deploy the bot, you will to register it using your discord account, more infos: https://discordapp.com/developers/docs/topics/oauth2
+* In order to deploy the bot, you will need to register it using your discord account.
+More infos: https://discordapp.com/developers/docs/topics/oauth2